Lebohang7/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users. a script that creates a directory with permissions a script that changes the group owner
+a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users. a script that creates a directory with permissions a script that changes the group owner a script that changes the owner and group owner for all file in the working directory